jtg-inductions-fe/KP-BookMyShow-FE/.github/pull_request_template.md

 #### Description:

-- Add tasks done in this is Pull Request
+- Add tasks done in this Pull Request

 #### Development Checklist